vinayak25/localhook/README.md

 ```

 Once you run this command, all requests that you will receive on `https://lhook.xyz/BYGwTpBz1DAiGYg` will be routed to your local route.

+## Reporting Issue

+If you are facing any issues with it, you can report the bugs [here](https://github.com/vinayak25/localhook/issues).